 You might be a somewhat new runner who has already conquered a few 5k races.
-You’re ready to take it to the next level.
-A 10k might feel intimidating because it’s twice the distance.
-However, we’ve got you covered with a 10k training plan that can work for any schedule to get you ready for race day.
+Ready to take it to the next level?
+A 10k might feel intimidating because it’s twice the distance, but we’ve got you covered with a 10k running plan that can work for any schedule to get you ready for race day.

 A 10k race distance will cover 6.2 miles.
 Or you can think of it as two 5k races (3.1 miles) back to back.